 In telebehavioral health, telemental health and distance counseling, how do you obtain client signatures on relevant documents?
 Do you wait to have your first session until you’ve received all of it?

-Signature requirements varies across practitioners, circumstances and states.
-Many states require informed consent prior to treatment.
+Client signature requirements varies across practitioners, circumstances and states.
+Many states require informed consent with client signatures prior to treatment.
 Some states and guidelines suggest in-person assessments prior to remote care.

 In-person assessments are still mandated in many U.S. states for telemedicine, where prescriptions are written.
 Many of these states do not have provisions for counseling, but if you get in trouble, related legal precedents such as medical law can easily be called into play.
 In general, do the same as you would do in-person for most of these dilemmas and you will be the safest.